WZBSocialScienceCenter/tmtoolkit/README.md

 PyPI packages which can be installed via pip are written *italic*.

-* for improved lemmatization of German texts: *Pattern*
 * for plotting/visualizations: *matplotlib*
 * for the word cloud functions: *wordcloud* and *Pillow*
 * for Excel export: *openpyxl*